ChrstphrHll/npc_gen/students/Santyeg Kuskyn.md

 year: 1
 guild: Fiesn
 partyID: 81
+tags:
+- Elf
+- Rouge
+- Assault
+- 1st
+- Fiesn
 ---
 # Santyeg Kuskyn
 ---
 ### Description
 - 1st year Elf Rouge in Fiesn
-- straight dirty blonde hair that's loose around the shoulders, Brown eyes, and Brown skin
+- straight dirty blonde hair that's loose around the shoulders, Hazel eyes, and Brown skin
 - Is Self-critical and Cute, and has Humane as their ideal

 ### Organizations